Sexual Crisis Assistance

 The JBER - Richardson

-Sexual Assault Prevention and Response Program (SAPRP) provides 24/7 crisis
+Sexual Harassment/Assault Response and Prevention Program (SHARP) provides 24/7 crisis

 intervention and support services to all active duty Soldiers who are victims of